-One of the big attractions for many people when they’re considering buying a campervan is the ability to stop when you fancy and eat where and when you choose.
+One of the big attractions for many people when they’re considering buying a campervan is the ability to stop when you fancy and eat when and where you choose.
 This life is all about freedom.
-So I've put together my own campervan cooking tips and tricks - mostly with new campervan owners in mind.
+I've put together my own campervan cooking tips and tricks - mostly with new campervan owners in mind.

 Most campervans have a two-ring gas hob (some may have an electric induction hob) which is enough for preparing delicious and varied meals.
-So rest assured… you’re not restricted to pasta, a sandwich, and a cup of tea.
+So rest assured… you’re not restricted to pasta or a sandwich, and a cup of tea.

 In addition, you can always take a portable BBQ if you want to cook outside.
 With convenient self-catering, you don’t have to spend a fortune on eating out, which means your holiday budget can stretch quite a lot further, and you can eat better, healthier food.